jpmrblood/minimal-mistakes/_posts/2018-02-01-latest-pip.md

   overlay_image: /assets/the-most-terrifying.png
 excerpt: Install latest PIP.
 ---
-There are ways install latest PIP in Python3 there are ways.
+There are ways to install latest PIP in Python3.

 # Bootstrap